Careers Research at Home

 Watch career videos and research more closely what area of that career you want to work in/make a list of companies you would like to work for.
 There are lots of good places you can find videos about careers you are interested in, including: icould.com/explore, www.careersbox.co.uk/ and the MyPath channel on YouTube.

-Look at career websites listed under the Useful Websites page.
+Look at career websites listed in the document below under Further information.
 Note down the main skills needed to do the career you are interested in.
 Think about how you can demonstrate these in your CV, and anything you might be able to do to gain skills you cannot currently demonstrate.

 Parents and students are encouraged to contact the Careers Office for pointers about where to start with online careers research and other activities.